frontity/frontity/packages/file-settings/README.md

 const settings: types.ImportedSettings = { ... };
 ```

-The following are probably the only types you might need during development:
+The following are probably the only types you will need during development:

 ### `ImportedSettings<T = Package>`